neurips26/UnifiedUnl/README.md

 Weights `wᵢ = max(ρᵢ, ε) / Σ max(ρⱼ, ε)` are derived via 5-fold cross-validated Spearman ρ with oracle M* — not hand-tuned.
 The reported values (w_RA=0.656, w_MIA=0.304, others=0.014) reflect the LLaVA-MMUBench setting; weights should be re-derived for different models or datasets.

 **Why not Borda count or voting?** Both assign equal weight to RA (p=0.003) and JS (p=0.766).
 Giving them equal vote ignores the data.
-Weighted average by empirical reliability is a data-driven aggregation based on observed metric reliability.
+Weighted average by empirical reliability aggregates metrics according to observed reliability.

 **Stability:** τ = 0.647 ± 0.262 across 100 Dirichlet-sampled random weight perturbations — rankings are robust, not brittle.